ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

        # (obsState=READY, telescopeState=OFF, no resources assigned)
        telescope.tear_down()

-       # NOTE: As the code is organized now, I cannot anticipate the
+       # NOTE: As the code is organised now, I cannot anticipate the
        # teardown of the telescope structure.
 To run reset now I should
        # init subarray node (with SetSubarrayId), but to do that I need
        # to know subarray_id, which is a parameter of the Gherkin steps.